Tille88/thesis-data-analysis/README.md

     - [x] Remove paragraph that should not be part of discussion
     - [x] Rename to also include conclusions
     - [x] Research questions explicitly listed (1-4)
-    - [ ] Close of discussion
+    - [x] Close of discussion
+        - [x] Check place for "size questioned"
+        - [x] Check old commits for references to cite (context not proven...)
+        - [x] Put into larger context

 Nästa steg:
-- [ ] Check all numbering correct, figures/tables in correct place, etc. before submitting
+- [x] (Scroll through) - Check all numbering correct, figures/tables in correct place, etc. before submitting
-- [ ] Read through conclusions thoroughly, make sure has a good flow
+- [x] Read through conclusions thoroughly, make sure has a good flow
 - [ ] Check notes application for how to flag to department admin